Registration for winter 2019 groups is now open! Register here.

 Neighborhood: North Petworth/Brightwood Park

 In our weekly meetings we typically share a collaborative meal then dive into a facilitated study and pray for our group and community.
-This fall, we are using Richard Foster's "Celebration of Discipline" to guide a Bible study and life applications intended to help us grow more deeply as followers of Jesus Christ.
+We will continue using Richard Foster's "Celebration of Discipline" to guide a Bible study and life applications intended to help us grow more deeply as followers of Jesus Christ.
 We also love to socialize outside of our weekly meetings, including games evenings, bike rides and weekend retreats.
-Many of us are neighbors in Petworth, although we welcome anyone to join..
+Many of us are neighbors in Petworth, although we welcome anyone to join.

 Leader: Lauren Hofer